seanryankeegan/post-call-intelligence/README.md

 ## Troubleshooting

 - **"Deployment not found"**: Verify your `AZURE_OPENAI_DEPLOYMENT` matches the exact name in Azure Portal → Model deployments
+- **"Unsupported parameter" errors**: The demo automatically handles GPT-4/GPT-5 differences, but ensure your deployment name is correct
 - **"Authentication failed"**: Check your API key is correct and the resource is active
 - **Analysis fails**: Ensure your deployment supports the `2024-08-01-preview` API version